-If you don't want to spend a fortune on large items of furniture, why not let yourself be won over by retro decorative accessories which will be sure to look absolutely stunning!
-The Scandinavian design movement produces unusual designer mirrors which will make your interiors lighter and create a warmer feel.
+If you don't want to spend a fortune on large items of furniture, why not let yourself be won over by retro decorative scandinavian homewares which will be sure to look absolutely stunning!
+The Scandinavian design movement produces an unusual designer scandi mirror which will make your interiors lighter and create a warmer feel.
 If you prefer the workshop-style look, you can choose from a selection of industrial mirrors which are equally suited to this style of retro interior design.
 Need more light?
-Have you thought of industrial pendant lighting?
-Lamps, ceiling lights and office lights are must-have items in any retro décor.>
+Have you thought of industrial ceiling lights?
+Lamps, ceiling lights and office lights are must-have items in any retro décor.

 Elegance and comfort, choose vintage style chairs or Scandinavian

-The advantage of designer sofas and chairs is that they combine comfort and aesthetic appeal.
-Scandinavian style designer chairs will grace any retro dining room table by bringing a hint of contemporary style and airiness with them.
-When it comes to armchairs and sofas, you're spoilt for choice: a leather sofa or perhaps a fabric-covered design.
+The advantage of scandinavian chairs is that they combine comfort and aesthetic appeal.
+Scandinavian style designer chairs will grace any Retro Scandinavian dining table by bringing a hint of contemporary style and airiness with them.
+When it comes to armchairs and sofas, you're spoilt for choice: a vintage leather sofa or perhaps a fabric-covered design.
 Whether it's for a one, two or three seater sofa, it is vital to choose the right sofa for your living room.
 In addition to being very comfortable and homely-looking, a designer sofa will immediately create a cosy ambiance in your living room.
-Retro sofas tend to be either fairly square or else generally rounded in shape, and come in a host of different shades.>
+The retro sofa tends to be either fairly square or else generally rounded in shape, and come in a host of different shades.

 A sophisticated low table that will really complement your sofa

 Lastly, we have to remember that with sofas, come low tables.
-Sniff yourself out a bargain from amongst a selection of retro small table designs, such as Scandinavian style coffee tables.
-Round, rectangular or square ? dare to opt for vibrant colours and original looks!>
+Sniff yourself out a bargain from amongst a selection of retro small table designs, such as a scandinavian coffee table.
+Round, rectangular or square ? dare to opt for vibrant colours and original looks!